DBS system user guides

 If you are part of a large organisation or denomination, please check that they are happy for your organisation to process Basic Disclosures first.

 Before you give the applicant access to a DBS application form, they must have an opportunity to self-declare any relevant information.
-For Enhanced DBS checks only they should complete and return to you a Self-declaration Form.
+For standard or enhanced DBS checks applicants should complete and return to you a Self-declaration Form.
 (Unless this is a renewal disclosure application, and your contract contains a clause requiring the applicant to disclose any warning, reprimand or conviction history.)
-The Self-declaration Form can be downloaded here.
-If applying for a Basic Disclosure, you cannot ask they complete a self-declaration
+If applying for a basic disclosure, you cannot ask they complete a self-declaration

-Church of England only: Churches who are part of the Church of England should use all Confidential Declaration Form unless the diocese has specifically instructed you to use our self-declaration form.
+Church of England only: Churches who are part of the Church of England should use a Confidential Declaration Form unless the diocese has specifically instructed you to use our self-declaration form.